Embedded Payments for CCaaS: The Platform Operator's Guide

 The right architecture separates your platform from PCI scope entirely.
 Here's how it works in practice.

 Your platform never sees card data.
 Your recording layer never sees card data.
 Your AI pipeline never sees card data.
-Your PCI scope stays minimal — a significant advantage when you're selling to regulated industries or enterprises with procurement security requirements.
+Your PCI scope stays minimal, a significant advantage when you're selling to regulated industries or enterprises with procurement security requirements.

-The same payment layer handles:
+The same payment layer supports:

 The architecture also supports white-labelling — the payment experience is branded as your platform, not as a third-party vendor.
 Your enterprise customers see your brand throughout.
 Their customers see their brand.
 Nobody's wondering who "Shuttle" is in the middle of a call.